 - I have a complaint: Where do I go?

 - Participating in government meetings

-Note: This information is a bit out of date, as it was written before voters approved entering back into a A legal agreement between a power provider and customer (in this case, Xcel and Boulder) governing t... agreement with Xcel Energy, a publicly traded utility company based in Minnesota.
-Energy in November 2020.
+Note: This information is a bit out of date, as it was written before voters approved entering back into a franchise agreement with Xcel Energy in November 2020.
 It still provides useful history on the background of municipalization, and where Boulder will pick back up should it choose to end the aforementioned franchise.

 - Where are we now?